Cacti/plugin_thold/README.md

 --- 1.2.4 ---

+* feature#274: Data Source link on Data Template column is ambiguous and can lead to confusion.

-* feature#292: New Requirement: CLI to import thold template
+* feature#292: New Requirement: CLI to import thold template.

 * feature: Add last changed date to Threshold table to make it easier to tell when a Threshold was last triggered.

-* feature: Add Sites to Notification Lists for Devices and Thresholds
+* feature: Add Sites to Notification Lists for Devices and Thresholds.

 * feature: Allow Threshold Notification Settings to be overwritten based upon Template setting.

-* feature: Set THOLD_* specific environment variables for script use
+* feature: Set THOLD_* specific environment variables for script use.

 * feature: Allow Threshold Acknowledgment and Suspension of Notification.